gamescomputersplay/wad2pic/README.md

 	pip install numpy

 Now you should be all set to generate your first map image.
+### PyPNG library

+Some of the WADs use PNG as the format to store images.
+PyPNG provides some useful tools to work with those.
+Here’s the command:

+	pip install pypng

 ## Simplest way to use the program